-- Information raising a question regarding an Individual's fitness to practise may be received from a variety of sources, for example, from a judge, other barristers, through another complaint, as a result of a self-referral from the Individual or from the findings of the Disciplinary Tribunal.
-The fitness to practise issues may also come to the PCC's attention where it is considering a complaint of professional conduct. - 17.
-The PCC must refer a case to a Fitness to Practise Panel if it considers that an Individual may be unfit to practise.
-The PCC may also refer a matter to a Fitness to Practise Panel where another Disciplinary Panel or Tribunal considering the matter considers an Individual may be unfit to practise, or where an Individual requests that the matter be referred (rE306). - 18.
-The complaint or information must raise genuine concerns as to the Individual's fitness to practise for the PCC to refer it to the Fitness to Practise Panel.
+- modifying his or her practice as necessary in order to minimise risk to the public may be "unfit to practise". - 16.
+Information raising a question regarding an Individual's fitness to practise may be received from a variety of sources, for example, from a judge, other barristers, through another complaint, as a result of a self-referral from the Individual or from the findings of the Disciplinary Tribunal.
+The fitness to practise issues may also come to the IDMB's attention where it is considering a complaint of professional conduct. - 17.
+The IDMB must refer a case to a Fitness to Practise Panel if it considers that an Individual may be unfit to practise.
+The IDMB may also refer a matter to a Fitness to Practise Panel where another Disciplinary Panel or Tribunal considering the matter considers an Individual may be unfit to practise, or where an Individual requests that the matter be referred (rE306). - 18.
+The complaint or information must raise genuine concerns as to the Individual's fitness to practise for the IDMB to refer it to the Fitness to Practise Panel.
 It must not be frivolous, vexatious, or without merit. - 19.
 No decision to refer shall be taken unless the Individual has had a reasonable opportunity to comment upon the matter (see rE307).
-In practice, unless the Individual has already had an opportunity to comment on the information, upon receipt of any written information or complaint, the Chair of the PCC shall notify the Individual of that information and invite him or her to submit written representations to the PCC, normally within 14 days.
+In practice, unless the Individual has already had an opportunity to comment on the information, upon receipt of any written information or complaint, the Chair of the IDMB shall notify the Individual of that information and invite him or her to submit written representations to the IDMB, normally within 14 days.
 This period will vary depending on the nature of the case, the level of risk to the public, or the need to make reasonable adjustment (which may involve allowing the Individual more time to respond).
-Any such representations made by the Individual will be taken into consideration by the PCC when deciding whether to refer the matter to a Fitness to Practise Panel.
-The PCC has a duty to act quickly to protect members of the public and the wider public interest and it is important for cases presenting the most risk to be referred to a Preliminary Hearing in short order after information suggesting that interim restrictions on an Individual's practice are required.
+Any such representations made by the Individual will be taken into consideration by the IDMB when deciding whether to refer the matter to a Fitness to Practise Panel.
+The IDMB has a duty to act quickly to protect members of the public and the wider public interest and it is important for cases presenting the most risk to be referred to a Preliminary Hearing in short order after information suggesting that interim restrictions on an Individual's practice are required.
 It will therefore not always be possible to gather all the evidence that might potentially be available before referring the matter to a Preliminary Hearing, particularly in the most serious cases. - 20.
-In addition, in reaching a decision regarding referral, the PCC should have regard to: - (a) the standard of proof which will apply before the Panel when considering facts in dispute (i.e. the civil standard of proof); - (b) the weight of the evidence (and any finding of fact); and, - (c) the Bar Standard Board's duty to act in the public interest, which includes the protection of the public and maintaining public confidence in the profession.
+In addition, in reaching a decision regarding referral, the IDMB should have regard to: - (a) the standard of proof which will apply before the Panel when considering facts in dispute (i.e. the civil standard of proof); - (b) the weight of the evidence (and any finding of fact); and, - (c) the Bar Standard Board's duty to act in the public interest, which includes the protection of the public and maintaining public confidence in the profession.

-21. If in doubt, the PCC should lean in favour of allowing the case to proceed to a Fitness to Practise Panel, and should be slower to halt a case concerning an Individual who continues to practise than one who does not.
+21. If in doubt, the IDMB should lean in favour of allowing the case to proceed to a Fitness to Practise Panel and should be slower to halt a case concerning an Individual who continues to practise than one who does not.